learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

   your application works locally and try to debug any issues on your local machine before re-deploying.
 You can also check the logs on the server by running `heroku logs`.

+For additional support, check out these guides on Heroku:

+- [Deploying a Rails 6 App to Heroku][heroku rails deploying guide]
+- [Rails Troubleshooting on Heroku][troubleshooting guide on heroku]

 ## Conclusion